 All post mortem medical records, coroner records and hospital records.

-Under Title XLII ESTATES AND TRUSTS Chapter 733 PROBATE CODE: ADMINISTRATION OF ESTATES 733.509 this Court enter an order removing the personal representatives and have them immediately deliver all Estates assets, records, documents, papers, and other property of or concerning the Estates in the removed personal representative’s possession or control to the remaining personal representative or successor fiduciary or this Court and this Court turn relevant documents over to the appropriate state and federal authorities for further investigation of alleged forgery and fraud.
+Under Title XLII ESTATES AND TRUSTS Chapter 733 PROBATE CODE: ADMINISTRATION OF ESTATES 733.509 this Court enter an order removing the Personal Representatives and have them immediately deliver all Estates assets, records, documents, papers, and other property of or concerning the Estates in the removed personal representative’s possession or control to the remaining personal representative or successor fiduciary or this Court and this Court turn relevant documents over to the appropriate state and federal authorities for further investigation of alleged Forgery and Fraud.

 Prayer for Relief

-WHEREFORE, for the reasons set forth in detail herein, Petitioner respectfully requests that this Court in the interest of justice issue an immediate order to remove the personal representatives Tescher & Spallina P.A., Tescher & Spallina, Ted as Trustee, Successor Trustee, Personal Representative and any other capacity they claim in the estates of Simon and Shirley and have them immediately deliver all Estates assets, records, documents, papers, and other property of or concerning the Estates in the removed personal representative’s possession or control to a new personal representative or successor fiduciary or this Court and this Court turn relevant documents over to the appropriate state and federal authorities for further investigation of alleged forgery and fraud and for such other relief as the Court may find just and proper.
+WHEREFORE, for the reasons set forth in detail herein, Petitioner respectfully requests that this Court in the interest of justice issue an immediate order to remove the Personal Representatives, Tescher & Spallina P.A., Tescher & Spallina and Ted as Trustee, Successor Trustee, Personal Representative and any other capacity they claim in the estates of Simon and Shirley and have them immediately deliver all Estates assets, records, inventories, accountings, documents, papers, and other property of or concerning the Estates in the removed Personal Representatives possession or control to a new personal representative or successor fiduciary or this Court.
+Then this Court then turn the relevant documents over to the appropriate state and federal authorities for further investigation of alleged Forgery and Fraud and for such other relief as the Court may find just and proper.

 Respectfully submitted,